 After your induction, you will then be able to enrol.
-Here you will receive your Middlesex Student ID and access card, pay any outstanding fees, and be able to speak to the accommodation team.
+Here you will receive your Middlesex Student ID and access card, as well as pay any outstanding fees.

 Make sure to bring your passport as it will need to be checked and scanned.

 You'll be assessed throughout the course and assessments will include a spoken presentation, an assessed seminar, a listening exam and essays done both in your own time and under exam conditions.
 You can find more information about assessment in your course handbook.

 If you do not successfully complete the course, don't worry.
 We will give you support and advice, and talk through your options to improving your English.

 If you decide to leave the course early, please talk with your tutor as soon as possible.